ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * Reactive Streams use _mandatory backpressure_: consumers can request events from the producer according to their consumption rate.
 * Reactive Streams use _bounded buffers_: they can be implemented without unbounded buffers that can lead to out-of-memory errors.

 The Reactive Streams [specification for the JVM](https://github.com/reactive-streams/reactive-streams-jvm) (the latest version 1.0.4 was released on May 26th, 2022) contains the textual specification and the Java API that contains four interfaces that must be implemented according to this specification.
-There is also the Technology Compatibility Kit (TCK), a standard test suite for conformance testing of implementations.
+They also include the Technology Compatibility Kit (TCK), a standard test suite for conformance testing of implementations.

 The Reactive Streams specification was created after several mature but incompatible implementations of Reactive Streams already existed.
 Therefore, the specification is currently limited and contains only low-level APIs.
 Application developers should use this specification to provide _interoperability_ between existing implementations.
 To have high-level functional APIs (transform, filter, combine, etc.), application developers should use implementations of this specification (Lightbend Akka Streams, Pivotal Project Reactor, Netflix RxJava, etc.) by their native APIs.